-Both configurations come from a generalization of the BLM method \cite{Brodsky:1982gc}, so it promotes the properties of BLM.
-Since the PMC predictions do not depend on the choice of renormalization scheme, the PMC scaling satisfies the RGE invariance principles \citep{Brodsky:2012ms}.
+Both approaches come from a generalization of the BLM method \cite{Brodsky:1982gc}, so the properties of BLM are maintained.
+Since the PMC predictions do not depend on the choice of the renormalization scheme, the scale of PMC satisfies the principles of RGE invariance \cite{Brodsky:2012ms}.

-The remaining parts of the paper are organized as follows: In Section \ref{sec:W-decay}, the treatment of QCD corrections in inclusive hadronic decay using the PMC method is presented.
-In section \ref{sec:numerical}, we show our numerical results for the processes $W \rightarrow$ hadrons and compare conventional and PMC scaling.
-In section \ref{sec:blm}, a brief explanation of the BLM/PMC correspondence applied to the physical process of this work is presented.
-Sec. \ref{sec:ckm} contains the indirect determination of the charm-strange mixing parameter.
-Section \ref{sumary} is reserved for the summary.
+The rest of the paper is organized as follows: In section \ref{sec:W-decay}, we present the treatment of QCD corrections in inclusive hadronic decay using the PMC method.
+In section \ref{sec:numerical}, we present our numerical results for $W$ decays in hadrons and compare Conventional Scale Setting and PMC Method.
+In section \ref{sec:blm}, a brief review of other methods to optimize the choice of renormalization scale and a short explanation of the BLM/PMC method applied to the physical process of this work is presented.
+Section \ref{sec:ckm} contains the indirect determination of the charm-strange mixing parameter.
+The section \ref{summary} is reserved for the summary.